StockSharp/AlgoTrading/API/4101-4200/4194_Speed_MA/README.md

 ## Files
 - `CS/SpeedMAStrategy.cs` – strategy implementation.
 - `README.md`, `README_zh.md`, `README_ru.md` – detailed documentation in English, Chinese, and Russian respectively.

-No Python directory is included, in accordance with the conversion guidelines.